mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 PRETORIA Pretoria was settled by the Imperium around 300, although there may have been enclaves already on- planet from earlier, unofficial colonization efforts.
-Other than having a thin atmosphere, Pretoria was more or less ideal for colonization and rapidly became a major population and economic centre.
+Other than having a thin atmosphere, Pretoria was more or less ideal for colonization and rapidly became a major population and economic center.
 Its position on the jump-2 link between the subsector’s two clusters ensured a great deal of through-traffic at the starport, with corresponding economic benefits.
-As a centre for communications it was inevitable that Pretoria would develop into a major political player and its selection as the subsector capital was a foregone conclusion.
+As a center for communications it was inevitable that Pretoria would develop into a major political player and its selection as the subsector capital was a foregone conclusion.

 Today, Pretoria exerts considerable influence over a number of worlds in the Spinward Marches.
 Dubbed the Aramis Trace, these worlds are connected to Pretoria by way of the x-boat route through Marz
 (0201).
 Although not officially part of the Duchy of Pretoria, the governments of these worlds often find it convenient to seek mediation and advice from the duke and will sometimes informally request naval assistance.
-Technically, this is a breach of many protocols and could have serious repercussions but the Dukes of Pretoria have traditionally looked out for the worlds of the Aramis Trace – albeit out of self-interest – and the niceties of protocol are sidelined in favour of getting the job done.
+Technically, this is a breach of many protocols and could have serious repercussions but the Dukes of Pretoria have traditionally looked out for the worlds of the Aramis Trace – albeit out of self-interest – and the niceties of protocol are sidelined in favor of getting the job done.

 Pretoria has a large and very busy starport but its shipyards are currently closed down.
 The facilities were ordered to cease production after a series of terrorist attacks and whilst the problem appears to have been resolved, permission has not been granted to resume production.
 It is widely thought that political rivals may have had a hand in this as the longer the yards are closed the more difficult and expensive it may be to restart production.
 Indeed, it may be that Pretoria has built its last starship.